Giancarlo Stanton Preview, Player Props: Yankees vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to surrender 206 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- Royals pitchers combine to rank 24th in baseball in home runs given up (207 total, 1.3 per game).

-- In his most recent time out on Saturday, the righty threw five scoreless innings against the Houston Astros while surrendering two hits.
+- In his most recent time out -- out of the bullpen on Thursday -- the righty threw two innings against the Detroit Tigers, allowing two earned runs without surrendering a hit.

+- In nine games this season, the 24-year-old has an ERA of 5.40, with 10.8 strikeouts per nine innings.
+Opponents are batting .217 against him.

 © 2023 Data Skrive.
 All rights reserved.